steveee27/TRISTEP/README.md

 TRISTEP utilizes two primary datasets:

-1. **[Job Postings LinkedIn](https://www.kaggle.com/code/enricofindley/linkedin-job-postings-2023-data-analysis):** Contains 15,886 job postings from LinkedIn, including attributes such as job title, description, salary, location, and company details.
+1. **[Job Postings LinkedIn](https://www.kaggle.com/code/enricofindley/linkedin-job-postings-2023-data-analysis), [Job Postings Jobstreet](https://www.kaggle.com/datasets/azizainunnajib/jobs-crawling):** Contains 49,194 job postings from LinkedIn & Jobstreet including attributes such as job title, description, salary, location, and company details.
 2. **[Online Courses](https://www.kaggle.com/code/enricofindley/linkedin-job-postings-2023-data-analysis):** Contains 8,092 online courses from platforms like Coursera, Udacity, and others, with detailed information such as course title, description, rating, and more.

 These datasets are used to train and evaluate the recommendation models that power the TRISTEP platform.